How to Succeed as a Non-Traditional Nursing Student

 Social Isolation

-A typical traditional college student is aged between 18-23 years.
+A typical traditional college student is between 18-23 years old.
 Non-traditional students tend to be older than that.
 Because of the significant age difference, these students sometimes experience much social isolation.
 They sometimes struggle to connect with younger people, even in class, leading to a lack of belonging.

 Additionally, colleges and universities are expected to help students build interpersonal relationships.
 In contrast, non-traditional students entering schools have already established strong social networks.
 Consequently, encouraging interaction among these students often feels like an attempt to separate them from already established bonds.
 In addition, most institutions have taken little to no measures to incorporate non-traditional students socially, making them feel more isolated.